 Sec.
-25-27.
+25-24.
 Performance Standards.

 - (1) RESPONSIBLE PARTY.
 The landowner of the post-construction site or other person contracted or obligated by other agreement with the landowner to implement and maintain post-construction storm water BMPs is the responsible party and shall comply with this ordinance. - (2) PLAN.
 A written storm water management plan in accordance with Sec.
-25-29 shall be developed and implemented for each post-construction site. - (3) REQUIREMENTS.
+25-26 shall be developed and implemented for each post-construction site. - (3) REQUIREMENTS.
 The plan required under sub.
 (2) shall include the following: - (a) TOTAL SUSPENDED SOLIDS.
 BMPs shall be designed, installed and maintained to control total suspended solids carried in runoff from the post-construction site as follows: - 1.
 BMPs shall be designed in accordance with Table 1., or to the maximum extent practicable as provided in sub.
 (3).
 The design shall be based on an average annual rainfall, as compared to no runoff management controls.
-The stormwater plan shall include modeling of proposed stormwater BMPs for total phosphorus (TP) and reporting of TP reduction performance.
-Electronic stormwater quality model files shall be submitted with the stormwater plan.

 Table 1.
 TSS Reduction Standards

 Development Type TSS Reduction

 New Development 80 percent

 In-fill development 80 percent

 Redevelopment 40 percent of load from parking areas and

-roads
+- roads